 Not all procedures are medically necessary.
 A practice administrator needs to understand the coverage policies for services to help avoid denied claims.

 Labs that perform DNA or paternity testing follow similar documentation procedures and legal requirements.
-In-home curiosity DNA tests such as those available from 23andMe and similar companies may be prohibited in some states because no chain of custody can be established.
+In-home curiosity DNA tests, such as those available from 23andMe or similar companies, may be prohibited in some states because no chain of custody can be established.

-Maryville University’s online Master of Health Administration helps prepare students for careers in healthcare management.
+Maryville University’s online Master’s in Health Administration helps prepare students for careers in healthcare management.
 The program offers four concentrations — Data Management, Healthcare Strategies, Population Management, and Senior Services — as well as a General MHA.
-Contact Maryville University to learn more.